-The St George Shipwreck Museum consists of four interconnected galleries, each in its own way telling the story of the shipwrecks off the West Coast.
+Strandingsmuseum St. George consists of four interconnected galleries, each in its own way telling the story of the shipwrecks off the West Coast.
 There is also a fifth gallery for special exhibitions.

-Children have free admission to the Museum, which also houses an outdoor maritime playground and our own café and restaurant.
+Children have free admission to the Museum, which also houses an outdoor maritime playground and a café/ restaurant.

 The North Sea is the link between North and South, the Baltic Sea and the rest of the world.
 In the old days, sailing in this area often involved putting your life at stake.
 Lack of navigational instruments and countless storms led many people from the deep blue sea to the West Coast.
 But the great riches that maritime trade could bring were worth the risk.

-As you leave Gallery 2 you will see the impressive helm of the HMS St George looming above you in the biggest exhibition display case in Denmark.
-There is a view of the helm from all four floors.
+As you leave Gallery 2 you will see the impressive rudder of the HMS St George looming above you in the biggest exhibition display case in Denmark.
+There is a view of the rudder from all four floors in the tower.

 The North Sea has witnessed an infinite number of shipwrecks, which, while terrifying, also have an oddly enticing appeal.
 The people of the coast have always lived with a mixture of fear of what the sea takes away and gratitude for what it brings.
 Explore the cultural history of the coast.